infinitered/gluegun/docs/plugins.md

 - `templates`
 - `extensions`

+(You can also nest these three directories in `build`, for a build pipeline, and Gluegun will still find them.
+Requires Gluegun 4.1.0+.)

 And 1 optional file, which can be `<brand>.config.js`, `.<brand>rc.json`, or `.<brand>rc.yaml`.
 Replace `<brand>` with the name of your CLI.

 Other than the 3 directories listed, you're welcome to put any other files or sub-directories in the plugin directory.
 For example, we include a `plugin.js` file in the root of plugins for [Ignite CLI](https://github.com/infinitered/ignite) to help us load it effectively.